Concentration

 Public Accounting Path

 If you pursue a career in public accounting, there are numerous roles you could take on within the organization.
 You may choose a path to pursue auditing, or you could pursue a path to become a tax provider.
 As an auditor, you would audit client financial statements and assess their internal controls and as a tax provider you would prepare tax returns and assist clients with tax planning.
 If your goal is to become a CPA and take a position in a public accounting firm, the four courses required as part of the concentration will not be enough for you to pursue this career path.
-As a result, it is critical you seek the advice of the dean’s office and/or one of the faculty contacts above regarding the design of this concentration if you are following this path, especially if you have plans to go abroad.
+As a result, it is critical you seek the advice of your advisor and/or one of the faculty contacts above regarding the design of this concentration if you are following this path.

 CPA Exam and License Information